nlutala/tic-tac-toe/README.md

 #### Executing program
 * Once you have downloaded the program, you can open it with a suitable text editor of your choice.
-* Create a Home object and a Stage object in a Main class.
+* Create and run a Home object.
-* Start the Home object e.g. "home.start(stage);"

 #### Author
 Nathan Lutala, nlutala